bharateshwarpatil/lowlatency/System_Performance.md

         Average:       2    2.26    0.00    1.00    2.51    0.00    0.00    0.00    0.00    0.00   94.24
         Average:       3    1.25    0.00    0.75    0.00    0.00    0.00    0.00    0.00    0.00   97.99

+The -P ALL option was used to print the per-CPU report.
+By default, mpstat(1) prints only the system-wide summary line (all).
+The columns are
+ CPU: logical CPU ID, or all for summary
+ %usr: user-time
+ %nice: user-time for processes with a nice’d priority  %sys: system-time (kernel)
+ %iowait: I/O wait
+ %irq: hardware interrupt CPU usage
+ %soft: software interrupt CPU usage
+ %steal: time spent servicing other tenants
+ %guest: CPU time spent in guest virtual machines
+ %idle: idle